Our Journey Begins

 bit of the history of Rocky.
 We then went out to Mt Morgan, a good

-tourist office.
+the tourist office.
 They have never heard of piped music or Muzak in

 Mt.
 Morgan so they have installed a piano in the ladies toilet at the

 station.
-A guided tour of the surrounding district and old mine site finished the
+A guided tour of the surrounding district and old mine site

-easier way back to Rocky that the locals use.
-This was great relief to 2
+quicker, easier way back to Rocky that the locals use.
+This was great

 We returned to Rocky and went to The Dreamtime Cultural Centre.
 Having